iamnotnato/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

       * **For numbers which are multiples of both three and five print FizzBuzz.**
     * Expected Results : Each number or word should be separated by a space

-> 💡Fun Fact :
+> 💡*Fun Fact :*
 >
-> - **Fizz buzz is a group word game for children to teach them about division.**
+> - *Fizz buzz is a group word game for children to teach them about division.*
 >
-> - **Players take turns to count incrementally, replacing any number divisible by three with the word "fizz".**
+> - *Players take turns to count incrementally, replacing any number divisible by three with the word "fizz".*
 >
-> - **Any number divisible by five with the word "buzz".**
+> - *Any number divisible by five with the word "buzz".*

 <br>